 10. Using a hot or cold compress

 A piece of advice that people with migraine often pass along to one another: Apply different variations of heat and cold to your body.
 A common method is to put your feet in hot water or under a heating pad, and put an ice pack around the base of your neck and your temples.

 Some people report the exact opposite can be helpful, and swear by heating pads on their neck, warm cloths across their faces, and even standing in hot water in the shower.

 The National Headache Foundation recommends being careful with temperature treatments.
 Leave cold packs on for 15 minutes at a time and take a 15-minute break before reapplying, don’t fall asleep with heating pads on, and make sure showers aren’t so scalding that they burn you.

-Strong smells are a common migraine trigger, and avoiding them once you feel a migraine coming on might be helpful.
+Strong smells are a common migraine trigger, and avoiding them once you feel an attack coming on might be helpful.
 This sensitivity is known scientifically as “osmophobia.”
 The American Migraine Association states that strong odors, like perfumes, pungent foods, gasoline, and other chemical smells, can make a migraine attack worse once it’s started.

-There’s not much research in reputable journals to prove that music can cure migraines, but that doesn’t mean it’s not worth trying.
-On this Quora thread, migraine sufferers weigh in on the benefits of listening to certain types of music to ease migraines, and in a Reddit forum people with migraines weigh in on the ways high-frequency and low-frequency sounds can affect your brain, and treat migraines.
+There’s not much research in reputable journals to prove that music can soothe migraine symptoms, but that doesn’t mean it’s not worth trying.
+On this Quora thread, migraine sufferers weigh in on the benefits of listening to certain types of music to ease attacks, and in a Reddit forum, people with migraine weigh in on the ways high-frequency and low-frequency sounds can affect your brain and treat attacks.
 You can pull up free anti-migraine playlists if you want to give it a try.